ddan0421/FoodFinder-Research/README.md

 # food-programs-data-management-and-profiling
-This report examines 110 food programs within Interstate 285, an Interstate Highway loop encircling Atlanta, Georgia.
-We compile a list of 110 food programs within the Perimeter and organize the list based on crucial information such as contact(email, call), operating days/hours, services provided, and services area are MISSING for each entry.
+FoodFinder is a food pantry locator and 501(c)(3) nonprofit that shows you when and where to get free food assistance in your area.1The image below shows the homepage of FoodFinder.
+Each red pin represents a food assistance program, including the program’s details such as contact, operating hours/days, and service information.